giacomo270197/giacomo270197.github.io/assets/posts/Zero2Automated/FirstStage.md

 permalink_name: FirstStage
 ---

 I recently bought the [Zero2Automated](https://courses.zero2auto.com/) course from 0verfl0w_ and Vitali Kremez, in search for a course that would cover more than just the basics of malware analysis, and that would present me with real malware to analyze.
-I got half-way throught the the course, and so far, it's been nothing less than great.
+I got half-way through the course, and so far, it's been nothing less than great.

 The course offers a kind of mid-term exam/exercise.
 It's a malware sample to analyze completely on your own, with no guidance whatsoever.
 The next few posts will cover my progress through the exercise.